top of page

 ‘S’mine now,’ insisted Akin, holding up the packet to prove it.
 ‘Shares?’
 He offered the cigarette and raised his eyebrows.

-Olu recognized the identical nature of this moment to one an hour earlier, when they shared kola nut and palm wine at the shrine.
+Olu recognised this moment as being identical to one an hour earlier, when they had shared kola nut and palm wine at the shrine.
 Their venture required the blessing of a Babalawo.
-It was a rite of passage for the soul.
-A soul could get lost on such a journey.
+There were things that a man could do that took the soul on a journey, and without the blessings of the gods, a soul could easily get lost.
 He fingered the tiny gourd around his neck.
 Akin had one too.
 Their eyes met.
-Yes, they needed a blessing from the Babalawo, but also they needed brotherhood.
-After tonight they would be forever bound.
-Their likes, loves, ambitions, dreams, would all fade into insignificance when that stronger bond came into being.
+Yes, they’d needed a blessing from the Babalawo, but they also needed brotherhood.
+After tonight, they would be bound forever.
+Their likes, dislikes, ambitions, and dreams would all be irrelevant if that bond were tested.

 bottom of page